-Prerequisites: HIT 1113 and HIT 1123
+Prerequisites: HIT 1113.

 This course is a basic introduction to the general concepts of pharmacology including use of drug references, principles of drug action and interaction, and drug administration.
-This includes specific body systems and diseases and therapeutic drug applications to these body systems.
+This includes course specific body systems and diseases and therapeutic drug applications to these body systems.